 The city sent a letter in June to property owners where day care centers are located informing them that it would pay to replace lead water service lines to reduce children’s exposure to lead.
 The letter also stated that children under the age of 6 are most vulnerable to lead poisoning and that no amount of exposure to lead is safe.
 According to that letter, lead is not present in drinking water provided by MWW and it meets all federal guidelines for safety.
 However, when water stands in fixtures or pipes that contain lead, lead may dissolve into the water, it stated.

-According to data provided by MWW, the majority of licensed child care centers operating with lead water service lines are located on Milwaukee’s North Side, including District 7, which has 52 day care centers operate with lead service lines, and District 15, which has 35.
+According to data provided by MWW, the majority of licensed child care centers operating with lead service lines are located on the North Side, including District 7, which has the most, and District 15, which has the second highest number.